-BW Gold received Mines Act Permit M-246 on June 22, 2021, authorizing early construction works for the Project.
-Part C (Protection of Land and Watercourses) Condition 6 of the permit includes the following requirements for soil salvage and stockpiling:
+BW Gold received Mines Act Permit M-246 on June 22, 2021, authorizing early construction works and received an amended M-246 on March 8, 2023 authorizing Mine Plan and Reclamation Program for the Project.
+Part C (Protection of Land and Watercourses) Condition 12 of the permit includes the following requirements for soil salvage and stockpiling:

-- a.
-The Permittee must salvage and stockpile all topsoil, overburden, and organic material including large woody debris for use in reclamation. - b.
-The Permittee must ensure that a qualified professional monitors and directs sampling, soil salvage, segregation, and stockpiling activities on-site. - c. (c) The Permittee must ensure that materials salvaged for use in reclamation are segregated based on salvage origin and measured suitability for reclamation purposes.
-Prior to mixing with other sources and/or applying on-site, the Permittee must characterize and evaluate the suitability for reclamation of any materials with the potential to be contaminated.
+- The Permittee must salvage and stockpile topsoil, overburden, and organic material including large woody debris for use in reclamation. - The Permittee must stockpile growth material salvaged during Early Works construction.

-- d.
-The Permittee must maintain an inventory of stockpiles of salvaged soil, overburden and organic matter including large woody debris specifying the locations, origins, and quantities of material.
-The Permittee must report this information in the Annual Reclamation Report. - e.
-The Permittee must protect stockpiles from erosion, degradation, and contamination through revegetation and/or other practices. - f.
-The Permittee must ensure that stockpiles are clearly marked to ensure that they are protected during construction and mine operations. - g.
-The Permittee must not use soil suitable for use in reclamation as fill.
+- The Permittee must ensure that a Qualified Professional monitors and directs sampling, soil salvage, segregation, and stockpiling activities on-site. - The Permittee must ensure that materials salvaged for use in reclamation are segregated based on salvage origin and measured suitability for reclamation purposes.
+Prior to mixing with other sources and/or applying on-site, the Permittee must characterize and evaluate the suitability for reclamation of any materials with the potential to be contaminated. - The Permittee must maintain an inventory of stockpiles of salvaged soil, overburden and organic matter including large woody debris specifying the locations, origins, and quantities of material.
+The Permittee must report this information in the Annual Reclamation Report. - The Permittee must protect stockpiles from erosion, degradation, and contamination through revegetation and/or other practices. - The Permittee must ensure that stockpiles are clearly marked to ensure that they are protected during construction and mine operations. - The Permittee must not use soil suitable for use in reclamation as fill. - The Permittee must remove all hydrocarbon contaminated soil from the mine site on at least a quarterly basis.

-The Project received Environmental Management Act Permit 110603 on June 24, 2021, which authorizes discharge of treated stormwater effluent to ground from early-stage construction activities.
+The Project received Environmental Management Act Permit 110603 on June 24, 2021, and subsequently Environmental Management Act Permit 110652 on May 2, 2023, which authorizes discharge of treated stormwater effluent to ground from early-stage construction activities.